dotnet/docs/docs/csharp/programming-guide/strings/index.md

 ### String Interpolation
 Available in C# 6.0 and later, [*interpolated strings*](../../language-reference/tokens/interpolated.md) are identified by the `$` special character and include interpolated expressions in braces.
 If you are new to string interpolation, see the [String interpolation - C# interactive tutorial](../../tutorials/intro-to-csharp/interpolated-strings.yml) for a quick overview.

-Use string interpolation to improve the readability and maintainability of C# code.
+Use string interpolation to improve the readability and maintainability of your code.
 String interpolation achieves the same results as the `String.Format` method, but improves ease of use and inline clarity.

 [!code-csharp[csProgGuideFormatStrings](~/samples/snippets/csharp/programming-guide/strings/Strings_1.cs#StringInterpolation)]